Stirling's approximation for central extended binomial coefficients

-Our strategy for deriving approximation formulae for polynomial coefficients is as follows.
+Our strategy for deriving approximation formulas for central extended binomial coefficients is as follows.
 First, we determine the asymptotic distribution of the sum of discrete uniform variables, which we easily find to be a normal distribution by the Central Limit Theorem (CLT).
-Then we determine the exact distribution, which turns out to yield the normalized polynomial coefficients $\binom{m}{n}_{l+1}$.
-This distribution has recently been found by Caiado and Rathie \cite{caiado} using characteristic functions, residue theory and Cauchy's theorem, but we give an elementary two-line proof that almost requires no effort at all.
-By relating the asymptotic distribution to the exact distribution, we obtain a multinomial analogue of Stirling's approximation to the central binomial coefficient.
+Then, we determine the exact distribution, which turns out to yield the normalized extended binomial coefficients $\binom{k}{n}_{\ell+1}$.
+By relating the density of the asymptotic distribution to the density of the exact distribution (e.g., via a `local limit' argument), we obtain an extended binomial analgoue of Stirling's approximation to central binomial coefficients.